It’s often said that baseball is a game of failure. Succeed just four out of ten times at the plate and you’re a Hall of Fame hitter.

 Hazardous materials professionals are not so lucky.
 In our game, a single mistake can lead to supply chain delays, emergency releases, and costly civil penalties that increase every year.
 That’s especially true when you ship hazardous materials by air.

-While it's not an exhaustive list, here are 9 ways the IATA Dangerous Goods Regulations (DGR) differ from the 49 CFR rules you’re familiar with if you ship hazmat by ground, to celebrate the start of the MLB baseball season.
+As we look forward to Major League Baseball’s Opening Day, here are 9 ways the IATA Dangerous Goods Regulations (DGR) differ from the 49 CFR rules you’re familiar with if you ship hazmat by ground.
+While this is not an exhaustive list, it shows some of the most substantive differences between the air shipping regulations and the rules for hazmat ground shipments.

 1. Shipping paper format